yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

     >}}

 A small mistake caused the web applet to lose the ability to redraw and zoom its content when resizing the yuzu web applet window.
-{{< gh-hovercard "9761" "Re-adding" >}} the `setZoomFactor` feature fixes the scaling, allowing players to fit their Mario Manual to their needs.
+{{< gh-hovercard "9761" "Re-adding" >}} the `setZoomFactor` call fixes the scaling, allowing players to fit their Mario Manual to their needs.

 Per-game settings are very useful, but also very tricky to get right codewise.
 [m-HD](https://github.com/m-HD) greets us by adding a few missing graphical settings to the list, solving conflicting issues when setting the fullscreen mode, resolution scaling, filter, and antialiasing values in the {{< gh-hovercard "9784" "per-game" >}} configuration window.

 German77 then properly implemented per-game configuration support for the `Force maximum clocks` {{< gh-hovercard "9863" "setting" >}} AMD GPUs [benefit](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2023/) so much from.

-yuzu can crash, that’s expected of any first generation emulator.
+While we are constantly working to improve the user experience, yuzu sometimes does crash, that’s expected of any first generation emulator.
 What shouldn’t happen is missing changes made to the configuration after a crash, or a forced close.
 The problem was in our Qt UI, and german77 worked to properly tell Qt to save and sync the configuration to file, avoiding any {{< gh-hovercard "9817" "configuration change loss" >}} after a force close.